 This topic summarizes requirements for a Tanium Appliance installation.

 Obtain a valid license from your Tanium technical account manager (TAM).
 The same license file is used to activate all of the Tanium appliances in your deployment.
-Your TAM must know the fully qualified domain names (FQDN) for each of them in order to generate your license file.
+Your TAM must know the fully qualified domain names (FQDN) for each of the appliances in your deployment in order to generate your license file.

 The connections to the Tanium Console or SOAP and REST APIs, the connections between Tanium Server and Tanium Module Server, and connections to the Module Server are secured with SSL/TLS certificate and key exchanges.
 The installation process uses self-signed certificates.
 We recommend that you verify the installation with the self-signed certificates before you replace them with your commercial or enterprise CA certificates.
 Doing this facilitates troubleshooting by separating potential installation issues and SSL issues.

-For more information on SSL certificate requirements, see the Tanium Core Platform Installation Guide: SSL certificates.
+For more information on SSL certificate requirements, see the Tanium Core Platform Deployment Reference Guide: SSL certificates.

 Tanium components use TCP/IP to communicate over IPv4 networks.
 IPv6 is not supported.
 You must work with your network administrator to ensure that the Tanium components are provisioned IP addresses and that DNS can be used to resolve hostnames.

 The following table summarizes the Tanium processes and default values for ports used in Tanium core platform communication.
 Network firewalls might need to be configured to allow the specified processes to send/receive TCP via the ports listed.
-For a detailed explanation, see the Tanium Core Platform Installation Guide: Network ports.
-For a summary that includes solution module ports, see the Tanium Support Knowledge Base article (login required).
+For a detailed explanation, see Tanium Core Platform Deployment Reference Guide: Network ports.

 In addition, the installation and management of the appliance requires communication over common network service ports.
 The following table shows the default ports for these services.